deisthree/steward-demo-s3/charts/serviceinstance/README.md

-# Steward Service Instance
+# A Steward ServiceInstance

-This [Helm](https://github.com/kubernetes/helm) chart installs a new Steward `Instance` to provision a new S3 bucket
+This [Helm](https://github.com/kubernetes/helm) chart installs a new Steward `ServiceInstance` to provision a new S3 bucket

 ## Installation

-Installation of this chart is simple.
-Assuming the following:
+Installation of this chart is simple, assuming the following:

 - You have the `helm` CLI and the Tiller server running (simply `helm init` to get the latter)
 - Your current working directory is this folder